Author: Tracy Deonn

 One detail that I loved immensely even though it definitely wasn’t put into the story for enjoyment purposes per-se was the fact that Tracy Deonn didn’t shy away from showcasing the everyday struggles with racism that Black people go through.
 I don’t know why but I was kind of expecting the story to just focus on the magic and glance over the everyday details.
 I also loved the mundane moments that in the midst of the action and magic.

 I loved Bree as I character and the other characters were very 3 dimensional and intriguing.
-I also loved Nick and Sel as characters as well as love interest for Bree ( I know the romantic relationship in this book is between Nick and Bree and I love that but I saw something between Bree and Sel and I don’t hate it.)
+I also loved Nick and Sel as characters and I loved Nick as a love interest for Bree .

 Almost finished I want to mention that this book had Non-Binary, Sapphic and Bi or Pan Representation.
 Also the plot twists !!